Ishihab/s3_static_web/README.md

 - CloudFront distribution deployment may take 15-20 minutes
 - Website files are automatically uploaded from the `www/` directory
 - Content-Type headers are automatically set based on file extensions
+- `backend.tf` is gitignored - each developer/environment should configure their own backend
+- For local development, you can work without a remote backend (local state file)

 ## 🤝 Contributing